 Tragedy in Kasoa: Woman Dies in Labour After Hospital Allegedly Refuses Surgery

-- A pregnant woman, Opoku Abigail, passed away tragically after 36 hours of labour at Mother and Child Hospital
+- A pregnant woman, Opoku Abigail, passed away tragically after 36 hours in labour at a mother and child hospital

 - The hospital allegedly denied her a caesarean section due to a lack of recovery ward beds, despite family pleas

-- Social media backlash grows as family calls for review of the hospital's operations and practices
+- Social media backlash is growing as the family calls for a review of the hospital's operations and general standards

 A pregnant woman in labour has died at the Mother and Child Hospital in Kasoa after staff allegedly declined to perform a caesarean section.